endulum/groves/README.md

 - [x] Fine-tune button types into classes
 - [x] Spacer for no results found in search
 - [ ] Extract border-radius to own var
-- [ ] Add "last activity" stat to each community in search
+- [x] Add "last activity" stat to each community in search
-- [ ] Break down flex properties into classes for smaller elements
+- [x] Break down flex properties into classes for smaller elements
+- [ ] Seriously figure out container queries, have community search entry not be squished